Sennheiser: History

 In 1946, the company began building microphones designed for broadcast reporting, beginning with its first original design, the DM 2, soon followed up by the DM 3 and DM 4.
-In 1953 the company introduced the MD 21 dynamic microphone, which became established as the standard microphone for radio and television reporting.
+In 1953, the company introduced the MD 21 dynamic microphone, which became established as the standard microphone for radio and television reporting.

 Sennheiser mm26 magnetic microphones were used as covert listening devices by the Stasi, the official state security service of the German Democratic Republic (East Germany).

-By 1955 the company had 250 employees and had begun production of many products, including geophysical equipment, noise-compensated microphones, microphone transformers, mixers, and miniature magnetic headphones, and introduced the MD 82, one of the world's first commercially-produced shotgun microphones, in 1956.
+By 1955, the company had 250 employees and had begun production of many products, including geophysical equipment, noise-compensated microphones, microphone transformers, mixers, and miniature magnetic headphones, and introduced the MD 82, one of the world's first commercially-produced shotgun microphones, in 1956.
 The following year, the company introduced "Microport," a wireless microphone system for television production.

-In 1958 Labor W was renamed Sennheiser electronic.
+In 1958, Labor W was renamed Sennheiser electronic.
 In 1960, Sennheiser introduced the cardioid successor to its popular MD 21, the MD 421; this microphone was also quickly adopted for professional broadcasting applications, music recording studios, and live concert performances.
 Still in production more than 60 years after its introduction, the MD 421 is considered an industry standard, with more than 500,000 units having been produced.
-In the early 1960s, Fritz Sennheiser tasked Thomas Schillinger with establishing the company's presence in the United States, and the distribution company Sennheiser Electronics Corp. was founded in 1963.
+In the early 1960s, Fritz Sennheiser tasked Thomas Schillinger with establishing the company's presence in the United States.
+Sennheiser products were first sold in the United States in 1963 via an independent distributor in Manhattan, and the distribution company Sennheiser Electronics Corp. was founded that same year.